thirdweb-dev/react/etc/react.api.md

     subscribe?: boolean;
 }): UseQueryResult<ContractEvent[], unknown>;

-// Warning: (ae-forgotten-export) The symbol "ExposedQueryOptions" needs to be exported by the entry point thirdweb-dev-react.cjs.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "useAllRoleMembers" is marked as @beta, but its signature references "ContractWithRoles" which is marked as @internal
 // Warning: (ae-incompatible-release-tags) The symbol "useAllRoleMembers" is marked as @beta, but its signature references "RolesForContract" which is marked as @internal
 //